ostis-apps/ostis-legislation/README.md

-<h1 align="center">OSTIS example app</h1>
+<h1 align="center">OSTIS Legislation</h1>

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## About

-OSTIS example app is an ostis-system based on [**ostis-web-platform**](https://github.com/ostis-ai/ostis-web-platform) and designed with [OSTIS Technology](https://github.com/ostis-ai).
+OSTIS Legislation is an ostis-system based on [**ostis-web-platform**](https://github.com/ostis-ai/ostis-web-platform) and designed with [OSTIS Technology](https://github.com/ostis-ai).

-0.8.0 version allows communication with the knowledge base via [JSON-based Websocket protocol](http://ostis-dev.github.io/sc-machine/http/websocket/).
+The OSTIS Legislation project aims to develop a personal legal assistant, providing individuals with a reliable and accessible source of legal information.

 ## Installation